Skip to main content

 Our history began with the foundation of Leeds Grammar School for boys in 1552.
 GSAL was created in 2008 following the merger of the boys’ school with Leeds Girls’ High School, founded in 1876.

-GSAL provides a high quality independent education for 2,100 pupils between the ages of three and 18.
-The purpose built campus at Alwoodley Gates in north Leeds has excellent facilities, including the newly refurbished Lawson Library which is the oldest library in Leeds, housing over 60 000 books and, from September 2024, GSAL will be home to a state of the art performing arts centre.
+GSAL provides a high-quality independent education for over 2,100 pupils aged 2 to 18.
+Our purpose-built campus at Alwoodley Gates in north Leeds spans an impressive 140 acres, offering extensive green space alongside excellent facilities.
+These include the newly refurbished Lawson Library, the oldest library in Leeds, housing over 60,000 books and our state-of-the-art performing arts centre, The Cryer.

 GSAL is academically selective, with consistently excellent A-level and GCSE results.
 After merger, the school introduced the diamond model of teaching, through which pupils learn together up to age 11, then in single sex classes between Year 7 and Year 11, and come together again in sixth form lessons.
 Form time and extracurricular activities are mixed throughout.
 Class sizes are usually between 16 and 22.